Huzaifarasheed1/ReplyRite/README.md

 - Adjust UI elements in Streamlit configuration
 - Customize chat history display

-## Troubleshooting
-- Ensure API key is valid and has necessary permissions
-- Check internet connectivity
-- Verify all dependencies are installed

-## Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.